AI Trail Analysis

 Best times to hike⌄

-Early morning or late afternoon hikes offer cooler temperatures, better light for photography, and fewer crowds.
-Spring brings wildflowers, summer offers lush greenery, and fall provides vibrant foliage, while winter can be harsh with snow and ice.
+Early mornings and late afternoons offer cooler temperatures, better light for photography, and fewer crowds.
+Spring brings wildflowers, early summer offers lush green meadows and rhododendron blooms, and fall provides vibrant foliage.
+Avoid mid-day weekends to mitigate heavy foot traffic, especially around the wild ponies.

 Wildlife & plants⌄